 Be innovative!
 Create your own drills to help teach the "motion offense".
 Rather than a lot of set plays, teach your players how to fake and cut, screen, pass, go backdoor, feed both the low and high posts, etc.

 Scrimmage type drillsGo either 4-on-4 or 5-on-5 and make losers do push-ups.
 Make sure perimeter players are getting into triple-threat.
 They should execute the cuts and screens outlined above.
 You can set some rules.
-For example, one time, tell them that no-one is allowed to shoot until at least two screens have been made... you count them out loud from the sideline.
+For example, if you want to stress screening, then no-one is allowed to shoot until at least two screens have been made - you count them out loud from the sideline.